‘Experts in strategy-led marketing'

 It’s important to remember that marketing is not just advertising, or selling, or persuading.
 It's about having the right combination of smart strategy, a thorough understanding of who is actually buying your product or service and a brand story that opens all the right doors.

-The secret to marketing plans that work is the science of what makes your customers buy and an actionable plan to reach your ideal customers with the right message, at the right place and at the right time.
+The secret to marketing that works is the science of what makes your customers buy and an actionable plan to reach your ideal customers with the right message, at the right place, and at the right time.

 The Science of Marketing